ansible-collections/dellemc.os10/roles/os10_interface/README.md

 This role facilitates the configuration of interface attributes.
 It supports the configuration of admin state, description, MTU, IP address, IP helper, suppress_ra, and port mode.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The Interface role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The Interface role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------